-front pageSoftware TutorialsCauses and solutions for "The request was aborted: Failed to create SSL/TLS secure channel"
+HomeSoftware TutorialReasons and solutions for "Request aborted: Failed to create SSL/TLS secure channel".

-Causes and solutions for "The request was aborted: Failed to create SSL/TLS secure channel"
+Reasons and solutions for "Request aborted: Failed to create SSL/TLS secure channel".

-Description: The request was aborted: Could not create SSL/TLS secure channel.
-Platform: Windows Server 2012, Windows 7 Service Pack 1 (SP1) and Windows Server 2008 R2 SP1
+Description: Request aborted: Could not create SSL/TLS secure channel.
+Platforms affected: Windows Server 2012, Windows 7 Service Pack 1 (SP1), and Windows Server 2008 R2 SP1

-[episode] Website Download It is a whole site download tool.
-Enter the URL and download with one click.
-It is easy to use and has multi-threaded tasks.
+[episode] Download the whole site This is a website download tool.
+Simply enter the URL to download with one click.
+It's simple and easy to use, and supports multi-threaded tasks.

 ServicePointManager.Expect100Continue = true; ServicePointManager.SecurityProtocol = SecurityProtocolType.Tls12 | SecurityProtocolType.Tls11 | SecurityProtocolType.Tls; ServicePointManager.ServerCertificateValidationCallback = (sender, certificate, chain, errors) => true;